ibm-cloud-docs/transit-gateway/manage-scc.md

 {: caption="Table 1.
 Rule properties for {{site.data.keyword.tg_full}}" caption-side="top"}

 To learn more about config rules, see [What is a config rule?](/docs/security-compliance?topic=security-compliance-what-is-rule).

-* Ensure at the account-level that no cross-account approvals can be done via {{site.data.keyword.tg_full}}.